aleshaleksey/fansys23/12-equipment-economy.md

 | Silver    | 1 year         | 1lb                    |
 | Gold      | 1 year         | 0.1-0.4lb              |

 **Iron**: This refers to the weight of iron that can be produced from iron ore extracted as bog iron from swamps.
 In reality the weight of ore obtained is about 4-10 times greater than the amount of final smelted iron.
 In later periods mining of iron ores also became a viable way of obtaining iron.
-Folk hunting for bog iron often fall victims to the various monstrosities, undead and spirits that dwell in that kind of terrain.
+Bog iron hunters often fall victims to the various monstrosities, undead and spirits that dwell in fells and marshes.

 **Silver**: Silver mining is quite a complex process and requires dozens or even hundreds of miners to work efficiently.
 Silver mines are seldom more than a few hundred feet deep.
-Large mining operations are likely to draw the ire of [gnomes](monsters-npcs/spirits.md#gnome), break into ancient ruins infested with monsters, or even awaken [earthbound dragons](monsters-npcs/monsters-and-dragons.md#earthbound-dragon-normal).
+Large mining operations risk drawing the ire of [gnomes](monsters-npcs/spirits.md#gnome), breaking into ancient ruins infested with monsters, or even awakening [earthbound dragons](monsters-npcs/monsters-and-dragons.md#earthbound-dragon-normal).

 **Gold**: Mining of gold usually involves sifting large amounts of alluvial deposits for small grains of gold.
 In theory a good deposit will yield more gold in value than a silver mine and the work can be done by a single worker.
 In practice finding a rich deposit is often the crux of the matter.

 ___